iot-for-all/iotc-cpm-sample/README.md

 2. In order for your app to communicate properly with the Google Fitness API, you need to provide the SHA1 sum of the certificate used for signing your application to Google.
-This will enable the GoogleFit plugin to communicate with the Fit application in each smartphone where the application is installed. https://developers.google.com/fit/android/get-api-key
+This will enable the Google Fit plugin to communicate with the Fit application in each smartphone where the application is installed. https://developers.google.com/fit/android/get-api-key
 ```

+The current sample is limited to provide "Steps" and "Blood Pressure" telemetries from Google Fit.
+Capabilities can easily be extended to support all available telemetries.
+Follow instructions in the [Google Fit](./docs/google_fit) section.

 ### iOS
 The HealthKit entitlement is required and must be available in the provisioning profile to use when signing the release build.